Topic of the Month:

 Drought in Eastern Colorado

-During the month we set four new high temperature records and had four red flag fire warning days.
+The first three weeks of the month we set four new high temperature records and had six red flag fire warning days.

 To see maps of other areas in the U.S. visit the University of Nebraska's drought web page.